shopsplus/shopsplus.github.io/privacy-policy.md

 ## Cookies

-We don't collect any cookies, excpet the webpage from the 3rd party websites (e-commerce stores) you open in the WebView.
-The webpage will collect your data through cookies from their owne websites.
+We don't collect any cookies, excpet the webpage from the third-party websites (e-commerce stores) you open in the WebView.
+The webpages will collect your data through cookies from their owne websites.
+We are not responsible for the privacy practices and data protection measures of these third-party websites.

 ## User Awareness